 First and foremost, because it’s so much easier than individually moulded maamoul cookies!

-It has barely any sugar- the whole pan uses just 2 tbsp of granulated sugar in the dough, because the dates are sweet enough to naturally sweeten the maamoul.
+It has barely any sugar- the whole pan uses just 2 tablespoon of granulated sugar in the dough, because the dates are sweet enough to naturally sweeten the maamoul.

 It’s full of exotic yet comforting flavours, like the rose water and orange blossom water, and just a pinch of spices.